·

 Let's go through the key aspects:

-This specialized training gives safety models a much deeper understanding of content safety boundaries than a general-purpose LLM following a system prompt instruction.
-They're also harder to manipulate through prompt injection precisely because the user's message is treated as data input to classify, not as instructions to follow.
+This specialized training gives the model a much deeper understanding of prompt injection boundaries than static pattern matching.
+It's also harder to evade precisely because of its BERT architecture: the user's message is treated as data input to classify, not as instructions to follow — the model is analyzing the text, not obeying it.
+You can't prompt-inject a classifier that doesn't follow prompts.

 The third and final layer ensures that the user's message is actually relevant to what my chatbot is designed for.
 This is important because even safe, non-malicious queries can be off-topic and waste inference budget.